 Independence of Directors.
 NASDAQ requires that a U.S. listed company maintain a majority of independent directors.
 We are exempt from certain NASDAQ requirements regarding independence of directors.
 Consistent with Bermuda law, our board of directors is not required to be composed of a majority of independent directors.
-While our board of directors is currently comprised of seven directors, four of whom are not independent, we may have a majority of independent directors in the future.
+Our Board is currently comprised of five directors, three of whom are independent, including Ola Lorentzon, James O'Shaughnessy and Bjorn Tore Larsen.